All Episodes

 We've got a guy who is willing to destroy his country in order to still love himself when he looks at himself in the mirror.

-People like Kim Jong-il do that.
+Third world, people like Kim Jong-il do that.

-People like Kim Il sung did that.
+People like Kim Il-sung did that.

-That's what we have going on here with health care.
+That's what we have going on here with healthcare.

 So we're past the point of return here where he can turn everybody around and make him loved again.